DmitriBogdanov/UTL/docs/guide_building_project.md

 The canonical way of configuring local environment is `CMakeUserPresets.json`, use existing presets as a reference.

-Alternatively, it is possible to override a specific variable from an existing preset, for example, to specify `g++13` instead of regular `g++` do:
+Alternatively, it is possible to override specific variables from an existing preset, for example, to specify `g++13` instead of regular `g++` use following configuration:

 ```bash
 cmake --preset gcc -D CMAKE_CXX_COMPILER="g++13"